Coronavirus Q&A: cycling guidance

 Cycling with friends and family

 The below guidance sets out the government rules for cycling with friends and family in each of the four nations.
-However, there are separate rules about riding as part of an organised group which, in some cases, permit a greater number of participants.
-Please check our advice on group riding for more information.

 - Social distancing rules: Social distancing rules differ across the four nations of the UK.
 In Northern Ireland, the social distancing rule has been reduced from two metres to at least one metre.
 The two-metre rule remains in Scotland and Wales, however in England from 4 July, government guidance on social distancing is that if you cannot keep a two metre distance, you should reduce the risk to yourself and others by maintaining a one metre distance where possible, and taking suitable precautions.